rfusco/SteelhacksXII/README.md

 The speaker diarization was very tricky to implement, as well as the language classifier and the dashboard.

 ## Accomplishments That We're Proud Of
-Our database is fully connected to our frontend.
+Our database is fully connected to our frontend providing a seamless flow of information from recieved audio to the frontend dashboard.

 ## What We Learned
-We learned a lot about networking and databases, as well as planning out workflows.
+We learned about audio analysis, planning out design flows, and database tools.

 ## What's Next for ElderGuardian
-The next step will be to implement continuous voice monitoring with a standalone device for improved surveillance and quality.
+The next step will be to implement a continous voice monitoring device to provide a full, shippable product.

 Credit: https://github.com/MahmoudAshraf97/whisper-diarization